Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

 \section{Computation for the spatial model}

 In this Section, we present the computational details to perform inference in the spatial model.
 The proposed methodology consists of a MCMC algorithm which has the exact joint posterior distribution of the unknown components of the model as its invariant distribution.
-More specifically, the algorithm is a Gibbs sampler.
-The derivation of the full conditional distributions is not straightforward due to several reasons: intractability issues; the redundancy among some of the components; the hierarchical structure of the model, specially the fact that the observations are not (explicitly) on the first level, due to thinning.
-In order to sample efficiently from the full conditional distributions, it is essential to be able to simulate from a general class of multivariate skew-normal distributions.
-We define such class and propose an efficient algorithm to sample from it.
+More specifically, the algorithm is a Gibbs sampling.
+The derivation of the full conditional distributions is not straightforward due to several reasons: intractability issues; infinite dimensionality of the parameter space; the redundancy among some of the components; the hierarchical structure of the model, specially the fact that the observations are not (explicitly) on the first level, due to thinning.
+In order to sample directly from the full conditional distributions, it is essential to be able to simulate from a general class of multivariate skew-normal distributions.
+We define such class and propose an algorithm to sample from it.